univention/guardian/docs/guardian-manual/installation.rst

 This system is usually the :external+uv-ucs-manual:ref:`domain-ldap-primary-directory-node`.

-The Guardian supports the installation of its components on any UCS server role, as well as the distribution of the individual components on different systems.
+The Guardian supports the installation of the :term:`Management API` on any UCS server role, as well as the distribution of the individual components on different systems.
 For this to work, however,
 you must manually configure several settings regarding URLs for